CLI Reference

 panache parse

-Parse a document and display its Abstract Syntax Tree (AST) for debugging and understanding how panache interprets the document structure.
-The AST shows all block and inline elements detected by the parser.
+Parse a document and display its Concrete Syntax Tree (CST) for debugging and understanding how panache interprets the document structure.
+The CST shows all block and inline elements detected by the parser.

 EXAMPLES: